Find the Best Sump Pump Installation Services in UK

 • Age: Sump pumps typically last between 5 and 15 years, so if yours is older, it's wise to consider replacing it .

-• Frequent Cycling: If your pump turns on and off too often , even when there's no heavy rainfall, it may be a sign that the pump is too small for your needs or there's an issue with the float switch.
+• Frequent Cycling: If your pump turns on and off frequently, even when there's no heavy rainfall, it may be overworked and nearing failure .

 • Visible Rust or Corrosion: Rust and corrosion can weaken the pump and eventually lead to failure.